YasmineElegily/SportsWear_DataAnalysis_NTI/README.md

 Different genders might have varying color preferences.
 Exploring the correlation between color intensities and gender-specific purchases could be insightful.

-Looks like sports wear are mostly gender neutral products
+Looks like sportswear are mostly gender-neutral products

 Promotion Effectiveness: